hahahafeifeifei/1KCP-analysis/README.md

-1KCP analysis pipeline
+# 1KCP Analysis

-The document record the pipeline of 1KCP analysis
-This repository contains all scripts used for the analysis for single-cell eQTL analyses in the brain.
-The scripts are organized in the following folders:
+This repository contains the analysis scripts used for the 1KCP project.

-Description
+## Description

-1_process_expression contains scripts to pseudobulk the single-cell data and generate the input expression matrices for eqtl discovery.
-2_process_genotype contains scripts to process the combined vcf genotype data into a readable format.
+The scripts are organized into the following directories:

+### 01_Assembly

+Perform diploid genome assembly, annotation, and quality assessment for each sample.

+### 02_Pangenome

+Construct, filter, and annotate a pangenome graph.

+### 03_Variant

+Build an extensive variant catalog from an assembly panel.

+### 04_Medical Relevance

+Perform medically relevant genomic analyses.

+### 05_eQTL

-3_eQTL_discovery contains scripts to perform the eQTL analysis.
+Perform pan-variant eQTL analysis.
-4_interaction_modelling contains scripts to perform re-analysis of eQTL results using LME models (and interaction terms).
-5_colocalisation contains scripts used for the colocalisation of eQTL discovery outputs and example GWAS.
-6_MendelianRandomisation contains scripts for mendelian randomisation following eQTL / GWAS colocalisation 7_pQTL_analysis contains scripts to perform the post-hoc pQTL analysis with UKB-PPP and Robins et al.,(2021) data.

-Cite 1KCP
+### 06_Imputation

+Perform genotype imputation based on a reference panel.